Drug Evaluation Committee 2014-40 Clinical Trial Review Committee Meeting Records

 When the request for review was made to the Clinical Trial Review Committee, the request form stated that the investigator's curriculum vitae was a review document, and the Clinical Trial Review Committee used the curriculum vitae to discuss the investigator's eligibility, but since there were no questions or answers, the minutes of the meeting did not specifically state this.
 Since the investigator's curriculum vitae was used as a review document (it was also recorded in the clinical trial request form), I believe that the investigator's eligibility was reviewed by the Clinical Trial Review Committee, but since it was not mentioned in the minutes, does that mean that the eligibility was not reviewed?

-The materials to be reviewed by the Clinical Trial Review Committee include the "curriculum vitae of the person to be the principal investigator, etc." (GCP Article 32, Paragraph 1, Item 4), and the materials used for this review are preserved together with the minutes in accordance with GCP Article 34.
-In addition, the investigational review committee submits to the head of the institution a "document in which the investigational review committee itself confirms that the investigational review committee is organized and operates in accordance with GCP" along with a notification document containing the materials used in the review and the conclusions of the review.
-In general, when these materials and documents are reviewed together, it can be explained that the investigator's eligibility was reviewed.
+The materials used for review by the Clinical Trial Review Committee include the "curriculum vitae of the person to be the principal investigator" (GCP Article 32, Paragraph 1, Item 4), and these materials are stored with the minutes of the meeting based on GCP Article 34.
+In addition, a "document in which the Investigator Site's Clinical Trial Review Committee confirms that the committee is organized and operates in accordance with GCP" is submitted by the committee to the Investigator Site Chairperson, along with a notification document containing the materials used in the review and the conclusions of the review.
+In general, when these materials and documents are viewed together, it can be explained that the investigator's eligibility was reviewed.
 If the investigator's eligibility was reviewed as a matter of fact, there should be no problem even if there is no statement such as "the investigator's eligibility was confirmed" in the minutes.

 Share this page